wp-plugins/social-media-widget/readme.txt

 * Align your widget left, center, or right.

+* Arrange the order of the icons however you like.

 * Choose to the number of icons per row.
 Currently you can have one icon per row or auto (maximum # based on the width of the container the widget is placed in).

 If you like this plugin, please rate it and click "Works" for your Wordpress version!